Akshi4162/webapi/README.md

 ## Description of my node module:
 I created this node module to track various aspects of gameplay events that are usually performed by gamers on a game.
 This includes tracking the player's in-game level, experience points, skills, coins and inventory.
-(Examples of such games could be MineCraft, Fire Emblem and Pokemon)

-## The Various fuctions and their explanation
+## The Various fuctions and their explanations
 1. **checkCoins()**
     This function returns the number of coins the player has.